Kate’s health and Charles’s cancer struggle: What royal commentators are saying

 Amid the chaos, the British appetite for information about their monarchs is at an all time high, meaning seasoned royal commentators are offering their verdicts on the latest sagas.

-Here, the Independent, rounds up what writers from across the divide are saying about Kate, William, Charles and the rest of the royals.
+Here, the Independent rounds up what writers from across the divide are saying about Kate, William, Charles, Meghan, Harry and the rest of the royals.

 Sally Beddell Smith: Meghan as narcissistic as Wallis Simpson

-Royal biographer, Sally Beddell Smith, hit out at Meghan Markle labelling her as narcissistic, controlling and dominating as the Duchess of Windsor.
+Royal biographer Sally Beddell Smith hits out at Meghan Markle - labelling her as “narcissistic, controlling and dominating” as the Duchess of Windsor.

-Sally Bedell Smith, an “authorised” royal biographer, has compared Meghan to Wallis Simpson, an American socialite who married King Edward VII in her most recent book which investigates how King George VI “saved the monarchy” after the abdication and draws parallels between the Windsors in the 1930s and the Sussexes now.
+The “authorised” royal biographer draws parallels between Meghan and Wallis Simpson, an American socialite who married King Edward VII, looking at how King George VI “saved the monarchy” after the abdication.

-Simpson was a divorcée and at the time, the decision for her to marry a monarch led to a constitutional crisis, and triggered Edward’s abdication.
+Comparing the Windsors in the 1930s to the Sussexes now, she describes how Simpson was a divorcée and the decision for her to marry a monarch led to a constitutional crisis, triggering Edward’s abdication.

-Bedell Smith said Meghan is as “narcissistic, controlling and dominating” as the Duchess of Windsor while Harry is as “weak” as the Duke of Windsor.

-She also blamed Meghan for playing a part in the growing rift between Harry and William.
+Bedell Smith says Meghan is as strong as the Duchess of Windsor, while Harry is as “weak” as the Duke.
+She also blames Meghan for playing a part in the growing rift between Harry and William.

 Camilla Long: Our Kate fetish has gone too far

-Camilla Long argued in her Times column that women in the royal family are subject to indefensible criticism after Kate’s viral photoshop faux-pas made the Princess fall victim to obsessive social media sleuthing.
+Camilla Long argues in her Times column that women in the royal family are subject to indefensible criticism after Kate’s viral photoshop faux-pas made the princess the target of obsessive social media sleuthing.

-Long stands up for Kate and her amateur Adobe skills, and says the press outrage is somewhat hypocritical given that members of the family have filled newspapers and magazines over the years.
+Long stands up for Kate and her amateur Adobe skills, saying the press outrage is somewhat hypocritical given that members of the family have filled newspapers and magazines over the years.

-She explained the media’s problem with Kate-gate is their dwindling profits in the digital age with royals now releasing and editing their own social media content.
+She explains the media’s problem with Kate-gate is their dwindling profits in the digital age with royals now releasing and editing their own social media content.

-The columnist owed the growing visual culture of “seen to be believed” to the late Queen and lamented that the public has turned the royal family into content mines “for our shallow entertainment.”
+The columnist links the growing visual culture of “seen to be believed” to the late Queen and laments that the public has turned the royal family into content mines “for our shallow entertainment.”

 Rob Jobson: Kate has been let down by the royal family in ‘photoflop’

-On the flipside, commentator Rob Jobson hit out at Kate Middleton’s ‘photoflop’ labelling it as a huge embarrassment for Kensington Palace.
+On the flipside, commentator Rob Jobson hits out at Kate Middleton’s ‘photoflop’, labelling it a huge embarrassment for Kensington Palace.

-However, rather than damning the Princess individually, he blamed the institution for letting Kate take the fall for her mistake and argued the Palace need to introduce better communications advisers.
+However, rather than damning the Princess individually, he blames the institution for letting Kate take the fall for her mistake and argues that the palace needs to introduce better communications advisers.

-He told The Sun: “Now it hasn’t passed that muster, if you like, and that’s because it was pretty much an amateur job on doing so.
+He tells The Sun: “Now it hasn’t passed that muster, if you like, and that’s because it was pretty much an amateur job on doing so.

 "So really, there needed to be some advisers around doing that job, making sure that in this modern world of modern communications that you cannot tamper with photographs that are being issued as official photographs.